ARM-software/CMSIS_5/README.md

 | CMSIS/DoxyGen   | Source of the documentation                    |
 | CMSIS/Utilities | Utility programs                               |

-## Generate Documentation
+## Generate CMSIS Pack for Release

-The following tools are required to generate the documentation:
+This GitHub development repository contains already pre-build libraries of various libraries (DSP, RTOS, RTOS2).
+These libraries are validated for release.

+To build a complete CMSIS pack for installation the following additional tools are required:
  - **doxygen.exe**    Version: 1.8.2 (Documentation Generator)
  - **mscgen.exe**     Version: 0.20  (Message Sequence Chart Converter)
+ - **7z.exe (7-Zip)** Version: 16.02 (File Archiver)

+Using these tools, you can generate on a Windows PC:
+ - **CMSIS Software Pack** using the batch file **gen_pack.bat** (located in ./CMSIS/Utilities).
+This batch file also generates the documentation.

-Using these tools, documentation can be generated under Windows with the batch file **genDoc.bat** in directory CMSIS/DoxyGen/.
+ - **CMSIS Documentation** using the batch file **genDoc.bat** (located in ./CMSIS/Doxygen).

-The file CMSIS/DoxyGen/How2Doc.txt describes the rules for creating API documentation.
+The file ./CMSIS/DoxyGen/How2Doc.txt describes the rules for creating API documentation.

-## Generate CMSIS Software Pack

-*coming soon*

 ## License